-18. There shall be a Remuneration and Performance Management Committee of the Trustees that shall review the performance of any Trustee that receives remuneration for services rendered to the Charity.
-The committee shall set the terms of service and remuneration for trustees and ensure that they are consistent with the Charity Commission guidelines.
-The committee will also review the performance and remuneration of the UKCP Chief Executive Officer.
-The committee shall be composed of a subset of the trustees.
+- 18. (1) Subject to Article 24, there shall be a Remuneration, Appointments and Performance Management Sub Committee of the Trustees ("RAPMC") that shall review the performance of any Trustee, officers and volunteers that receives remuneration for services rendered to the Charity. - (2) The RAPMC shall set the terms of service and remuneration for trustees, officers (as set out in the Standing Orders) and volunteers and ensure that they are consistent with the Charity Commission guidelines. - (3) The Committee RAPMC will also review the performance and remuneration of the Chief Executive Officer. - (4) The RAPMC will approve Colleges' and any Faculties' method of appointment or election of their representatives to the Members' Forum established under Article 28 and the process by which the Members Forum shall elect its Moderator from among its members. - (5) The RAPMC Committee shall be composed of a subset of the Trustees and all proceedings of the Remuneration Committee RAPMC must be reported promptly to the Board of Trustees.